-Hours: 7 hours per day Contract Status: Limited Term State Date: As soon as possible Calendar: 181 Days FLSA Status: Classified - Non-exempt Hourly Rate: $15.52/hour Notes: Open until filled with earliest review of applications on Monday, February 4, 2019.
+Hours: 7 hours per day Contract Status: Limited Term Start Date: As soon as possible Calendar: 181 Days FLSA Status: Classified - Non-exempt Hourly Rate: $15.52/hour Notes: Open until filled with earliest review of applications on Monday, February 4, 2019.

 Purpose: Under the direct supervision of a certified staff member, to assist certified professional staff with students in the classroom to meet instructional goals and objectives, and to free certified professional employees from non-professional duties such as proctoring study halls to enable them to make a contribution to other aspects of the educational program, such as curriculum development.